L.A. Takedown

 L.A.
 Takedown, also called L.A.
-Crimewave and Made in L.A., is a 1989 American crime action film written and directed by Michael Mann.
-Originally filmed as a pilot for an NBC television series, the project was reworked and aired as a stand-alone TV film after the series was not picked up.
+Crimewave and Made in L.A., is a 1989 American crime action television film written and directed by Michael Mann.
+Originally filmed as a pilot for an NBC television series, the project was reworked and aired as a stand-alone film after the series was not picked up.
 The film was later released on VHS and, in Region 2, on DVD.
+It is the basis for Mann's 1995 film Heat.

 The ensemble cast includes Scott Plank, Alex McArthur, Michael Rooker, Daniel Baldwin, and Xander Berkeley.
 Plank starred as Vincent Hanna, a detective on the hunt for professional criminal Patrick McLaren, played by McArthur; the story was based on the real-life investigation of Chicago criminal Neil McCauley.

-Best known as the basis for Mann's 1995 film Heat, the film has since drawn respectable retrospective reviews, but remains overshadowed by its remake.

 Synopsis

-Los Angeles robbery-homicide sergeant Vincent Hanna (Plank) is on the trail of a gang of ruthless professional criminals, led by the methodical Patrick McLaren (McArthur), whose only mistake in the last heist was the killing of armored car guards by the new recruit, Waingro (Berkeley), who is a loose cannon.
+Los Angeles robbery-homicide sergeant Vincent Hanna is on the trail of a gang of ruthless professional criminals, led by the methodical Patrick McLaren, whose only mistake in the last heist was the killing of armored car guards by the new recruit, Waingro, who is a loose cannon.
 But Hanna is soon surprised when he discovers that he and McLaren have quite a lot in common.
 While McLaren and his gang plan another heist, Hanna and his colleagues keep surveillance.
-Hanna is facing a personal problem, as the police work is straining his relationship with his wife, Lillian (Pouget).
-Moreover, McLaren is also facing a similar problem when he finds himself falling in love with Eady (Harrington), which he condemns due to the commitment required to his profession.
+Hanna is facing a personal problem, as the police work is straining his relationship with his wife, Lillian.
+Moreover, McLaren is also facing a similar problem when he finds himself falling in love with Eady, which he condemns due to the commitment required to his profession.

 Things then take a turn for the worse, as McLaren unsuccessfully attempts to kill Waingro, who in turn betrays the team to the police.
 When Hanna arrives on the scene unexpectedly with the police, McLaren and his crew engage them in a mid-street shootout, in which most of McLaren's crew are killed.
 After making an unlikely escape, McLaren is presented with an opportunity to leave Los Angeles for a new life with Eady, but he decides to first take revenge for Waingro's betrayal.
 After McLaren tracks down Waingro to a hotel room, he is ambushed by Hanna and his team.
 Waingro takes advantage of the confusion to shoot McLaren through a closed door.
 While Hanna advises Waingro of his options in jail, for a string of previous murders, Waingro resists arrest and tries to pull a gun.
-In self-defence, Hanna forces Waingro through a hotel window, and Waingro falls fifteen floors to his death.
+In self-defense, Hanna forces Waingro through a hotel window, and Waingro falls fifteen floors to his death.
 In the final sequences, Hanna is reunited with his wife.